3 Programming Fundamentals in R (Part I)

 ## [1] "integer"

-You might wonder why R has a separate data type for integers when numeric/double data types can also represent integers.
-The very techincal and boring answer is that integers consume less memory in your computer compared to the numeric or double data types. `33 contains less information than 33.00`.
+The very technical and boring answer is that integers consume less memory in your computer compared to the numeric or double data types. `33 contains less information than 33.00`.
 So, when dealing with very large datasets (in the millions) consisting exclusively of integers, using the integer data type can save substantial storage space.

-It’s unlikely that you will need to use integers over numeric/doubles for your own research, but its good to be aware of just in case.
+It is unlikely that you will need to use integers over numeric/doubles for your own research, but its good to be aware of just in case.

-3.4.4 Logical (otherwise know as Boolean)
+3.5.4 Logical (otherwise know as Boolean)

 The Logical data type in R allows us to represent and work with these true or false values.